Flat feet, sometimes referred to as adult flat feet or flatfoot, are painful and progressive deformities affecting the arch of the foot.

 In some cases, when conservative methods are not successful, surgery may be recommended.
 These surgical options include:

-Following any sort of surgical treatment of flat feet, you will have to eliminate all weight bearing activities for a period of two to three months.
+Following any sort of surgical treatment for flat feet, you will have to eliminate all weight-bearing activities for a period of two to three months.
 This rest period can prevent further difficulties and potential complications.

-Whether you have a new injury, or symptoms that include chronic foot, ankle, or heel pain, swelling, or limited movement, our UPMC Orthopaedic Care foot and ankle experts can offer comprehensive treatment options to help you find relief.
-Visit our foot and ankle services page for more information or call 1-866-987-ORTHO to schedule an appointment.
+Whether you have a new injury or symptoms that include chronic foot, ankle, or heel pain, swelling, or limited movement, the foot and ankle experts at UPMC Orthopaedic Care can offer comprehensive treatment options to help you find relief.
+Visit our foot and ankle services page for more information, or call 1-866-987-6784 to schedule an appointment.